RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 <br>

-## Reproducibility & Data Availability
+## Reproducibility and Data Availability

 ### Computational Environment
 All models and explainability analyses were executed in the following software environment, with complete configuration details logged in the [`environment/`](./environment/) directory: